-I won’t get too much into details about the island’s history, as I will (try to) write a page about it later and I would be the one boring, but you will be introduced to all the major figures who influence the course of Phuket history in the past centuries, including several Chinese families still prominent today.
-Learn what brought them to Phuket and what was the trade like at the time, very influenced by the tin mining.
+I won’t get too much into details about the island’s history, but you will discover to all the major figures who influence the course of Phuket history in the past centuries, including several Chinese families still prominent today.
+Learn what brought them to Phuket and what was the trade in the past, very influenced by the tin mining.